perfectenshclag/Summarizzler/README.md

 ### 2. **Choose Your Operation:**
    - **Summarize Content:** The app will extract the content and generate a short summary.
    - **Query Extracted Text:** Ask the app a question about the content, and it will give you the best answer it can find!
+   - **YouTube Video Transcript:** The app can extract and summarize the transcript from YouTube videos or answer questions based on the video content.

 ### 3. **Under the Hood:**
    The app uses the mighty **ChatGroq** for language modeling, **FAISS** for fast similarity search, and **HuggingFace embeddings** to understand the content better.
 It can also pull in content from YouTube videos!